huggingface/distil-whisper/training/README.md

 The above training script will take approximately 1 hour to complete on an 80 GB A100 GPU and yield a final WER of 43%.
 This is reasonable for 1000 training steps and just 20 hours of un-filtered data, but over twice the error rate of the pre-trained model.
-As mentioned above, using closer to 1000 hours of data and training for 10k steps will likely yield more competitive performance.
+As mentioned above, using upwards of 1000 hours of data and training for 10k steps will likely yield more competitive performance.

 Scaling to multiple GPUs using [distributed data parallelism (DDP)](https://pytorch.org/tutorials/beginner/ddp_series_theory.html)